For the Adventurer

 Open year round, the Shoal Creek Campgrounds are one of the best spots on the lake to get your inner Lewis and Clark on.
 This campground features lake front campsites with fire pits, grills and tables.
 These rustic campgrounds are nestled at the foothills of the North Georgia Mountains and have space for tents or RVs.
 There’s a camp store nearby for any last minute essentials, and the boat ramp is also close if you plan on water adventures.
 Tent sites start at $34/night with options to upgrade to electricity.

-8. Climb Stone Mountain - Stone Mountain
+8. Stone Mountain Park - Stone Mountain

 9. Adrenaline Climbing - Suwanee

 Test out that upper body strength you’ve been meaning to put to use at this award-winning indoor rock climbing facility.
 This adventurer's dream spot has everything from summer camp to competition training.
 The family-owned company has a calendar packed with community events and is a unique option for group activities of all ages – all the kids will want to come to your birthday party.
 Day passes at the indoor facility start at $14 with an option to add climbing necessities.
 If you find yourself catching the climbing bug, there are monthly memberships offered.
 For the very adventurous, Adrenaline Climbing does field trips to outdoor mountains – the real deal!
 The courses are in areas like Mount Yonah, Ga. and Sand Rock, Ala.